Greek PM proposes early election be held on Jan.25

 He said he would go to President Karolos Papoulias on Tuesday to propose the dissolution of parliament and the election date.

-Earlier, opposition leader Alexis Tsipras hailed the result of the presidential vote, saying it spelled the end of bailout programs tied to austerity.
+Earlier, opposition leader Alexis Tsipras hailed the result of the presidential vote, saying it spelled the end of bailout programmes tied to austerity.